Roadless Area Protection

 Forest Plan Revision

 The Nez Perce-Clearwater National Forests is working towards updating its Forest Plan.
-The Forest Plan will supply direction and guide agency management for these two forests over the next ten to fifteen years, possibly longer.
-A Forest Plan includes recommended Wilderness, Wilderness administration and stewardship, management of roadless areas, recommendations for wild and scenic river designation, establishment of Research Natural Areas, protective measures for sensitive soils, old growth forests, stream-side buffers and riparian areas, as well as measurable and enforceable standards for water quality and fish and wildlife habitat.
+The Forest Plan will supply direction and guide agency management for these two forests over the next ten to twenty years, possibly longer.
+A Forest Plan includes recommended wilderness, wilderness administration and stewardship, management of roadless areas, recommendations for wild and scenic river designation, establishment of Research Natural Areas, protective measures for sensitive soils, old growth forests, stream-side buffers and riparian areas, as well as measurable and enforceable standards for water quality and fish and wildlife habitat.
 Read more.

 Wilderness Character & Stewardship